shaif-codes/Mini-Twitter/README.md

 1. Open your browser and navigate to `http://localhost:5173`.
 2. Sign up for a new account or log in with an existing one.
-3. Explore the app by creating posts, following other users, and exploring trending topics.
+3. Explore the app by creating posts, following other users.

 ## Contributing